influxdata/k8s-kapacitor-autoscale/README.md

 To build the application first you need to be able build and publish a docker container such that your k8s cluster can pull it.
 If you are using minikube this is simple:

+    $ # create a new shell env for talking to docker inside minikube
+    $ bash
     $ # source the minikube docker environment
     $ eval $(minikube docker-env)
     $ # build the app
     $ cd app
     $ ./build-container
+    $ # leave this specific shell env
+    $ exit

 >NOTE: If you are not using minikube then you must also `docker push` the image to a docker repository your k8s cluster can use.